Microsoft SQL Server: Full Text Search Service

 SQL Server Full Text Search service is a specialized indexing and querying service for unstructured text stored in SQL Server databases.
 The full text search index can be created on any column with character based text data.
 It allows for words to be searched for in the text columns.
 While it can be performed with the SQL LIKE operator, using SQL Server Full Text Search service can be more efficient.
-Full allows for inexact matching of the source string, indicated by a Rank value which can range from 0 to 1000—a higher rank means a more accurate match.
+Full Text Search service allows for inexact matching of the source string, indicated by a Rank value which can range from 0 to 1000—a higher rank means a more accurate match.
 It also allows linguistic matching ("inflectional search"), i.e., linguistic variants of a word (such as a verb in a different tense) will also be a match for a given word (but with a lower rank than an exact match).
 Proximity searches are also supported, i.e., if the words searched for do not occur in the sequence they are specified in the query but are near each other, they are also considered a match.
 T-SQL exposes special operators that can be used to access the FTS capabilities.

 The Full Text Search engine is divided into two processes: the Filter Daemon process (msftefd.exe) and the Search process (msftesql.exe).
 These processes interact with the SQL Server.
 The Search process includes the indexer (that creates the full text indexes) and the full text query processor.
 The indexer scans through text columns in the database.
 It can also index through binary columns, and use iFilters to extract meaningful text from the binary blob (for example, when a Microsoft Word document is stored as an unstructured binary file in a database).
 The iFilters are hosted by the Filter Daemon process.
 Once the text is extracted, the Filter Daemon process breaks it up into a sequence of words and hands it over to the indexer.
 The indexer filters out noise words, i.e., words like A, And, etc., which occur frequently and are not useful for search.
 With the remaining words, an inverted index is created, associating each word with the columns they were found in.
 SQL Server itself includes a Gatherer component that monitors changes to tables and invokes the indexer in case of updates.

 When a full text query is received by the SQL Server query processor, it is handed over to the FTS query processor in the Search process.
 The FTS query processor breaks up the query into the constituent words, filters out the noise words, and uses an inbuilt thesaurus to find out the linguistic variants for each word.
 The words are then queried against the inverted index and a rank of their accurateness is computed.
 The results are returned to the client via the SQL Server process.